tweedyf/WorldWideWeb-style/README.md

 		}
 }
 ```
 * WorldWideWeb and other early browsers don't understand `br`, so the best way to put lines of text in a row without putting them in a list is to have `dt` elements without corresponding `dd` elements.
-You can do that here, but if you do, you'll need to add an empty `dt` before your first real one so that your text spans the container correctly.
-This is because of the CSS rule I've used to distinguish `dt`+`dd` pairs from singleton `dt` elements.
+You can do that here, but if you do, you'll need to add an empty `dt` before your first real one so that your text spans the width of the container correctly.
+This is because of the CSS rule I've used to distinguish `dt`+`dd` pairs (which split the width) from singleton `dt` elements (which use it all).
 I'm sorry!